The Office of Gas and Electricity Markets (Ofgem)

 Influential media coverage

 Increasingly, Ofgem has appeared in the media as a critical watchdog of what energy suppliers say or do.
-It does not hesitate to recommend enquiries into energy suppliers’ profits or question statements saying overall costs are rising.
+It does not hesitate to recommend inquiries into energy suppliers’ profits or question statements saying overall costs are rising.
 For example, in June 2014, Ofgem referred the six largest energy suppliers to the Competition and Markets Authority among growing public suspicion that rising bills do not reflect increasing costs and that there is tacit coordination between the largest energy companies to keep electricity and gas prices high.
-When the average UK dual-fuel bill is over £1,000 and when most can save over £200 by switching suppliers, such scrutiny is not only useful: it is necessary.
+When the average UK dual-fuel bill is over £1,000 and many can save hundreds by switching suppliers, such scrutiny is not only useful: it is necessary.